When Wanda (played by Barbara Loden) divorces her husband and leaves her two small children behind, she is quickly stripped of her identity.

 Art historian Yassana Croizat-Glazer examines the role of dress and gender in art.

-BDSM and kink educator Yin Q reflects on three controversial labels for women and discusses them with Kristen Sollee, author of “witches, sluts, feminists.”
+BDSM and kink educator Yin Q discusses labels for women with Kristen Sollee, author of “witches, sluts, feminists.”

 How do you read a body completely covered in patterned fabric?
 Artist Alia Ali obscures culture, race, and gender to unveil our assumptions about identity.